smithsa/smithsa-jekyll/_posts/2018-10-15-building-a-blog-with-jekyll.markdown

 date: 2018-10-15
 categories: [web development]
 tags: [jekyll, static site generator, web]
 excerpt: A few months ago, I decided to convert my personal website, which was a static HTML site, to Jekyll.
 If you aren’t familiar with Jekyll, it’s a blog-aware static site generator built on Ruby.
+I wanted to create a blog for my website but wanted a lightweight solution.
+I considered a few content management systems but ultimately Jekyll came out on top.
 ---

 ## Introduction
 A few months ago, I decided to convert my personal website, which was a static HTML site, to [Jekyll](https://jekyllrb.com/).
 If you aren’t familiar with Jekyll, it’s a blog-aware static site generator built on Ruby.
 I wanted to create a blog for my website but wanted a lightweight solution.
 I considered a few content management systems but ultimately Jekyll came out on top.
 The decision to convert over to Jekyll was an easy one, and after a few months of using it, certainly a decision I am happy with.
 In this blog post, I will discuss my experience with the static site generator, it benefits, and how you can get started using it.

 ## Experience with Jekyll